 Our piano students can (and should) cross-train too and “color drumming”, an activity that does NOT require a drum set, is a wonderfully fun way to hyper-focus on rhythm work.

-With nothing but an overturned container, a couple of pencils (drum sticks), and the printable we are sharing today, color drumming will probably work its way into your regular lesson routine.
+With nothing but an overturned container, a couple of pencils (drumsticks), and the Color Drumming For Piano Students printable we are sharing today, color drumming will probably work its way into your regular lesson routine.

 Use Color Drumming With These Students